gabeferreri71/Module-Challenge-10/README.md

 ### Where our axes are defined by "k"and "inertia."
 For response answer, please refer to the notebook.

 ## Cluster Cryptocurrencies with K-means Using the Original Data
+### 1. From the written answer, we got a k of 4.
+We now create a model variable assigned to KMeans with parameters of n_clusters=4 and random_state=1.
+To fit the model, we next use model.fit(df_elbow).

+### 2. To predict the crypto clusters, we now make a scaled_crypto variable assigned to model.predict(df_elbow), followed by a print statement.
+For a copy of the dataframe, we use df_elbow.copy().
+We need a new column for cluster predictions in scaled_crypto_copy, which is done through the following code:

+scaled_crypto_copy['Cluster Predictions'] = scaled_crypto

+scaled_crypto_copy.tail()

+### 3.